-Kit A. Pierson is a partner at Cohen Milstein and a member of the Antitrust practice.
-Mr. Pierson has also had the honor of serving as co-chair of the Antitrust practice (2010-2017).
+Kit A. Pierson is of counsel at Cohen Milstein and a member of the Antitrust practice.
+Kit has also had the honor of serving as co-chair of the Antitrust practice (2010-2017).
 Under his leadership, the Legal 500 recognized Cohen Milstein as a Leading Plaintiff Class Action Firm for seven consecutive years and Law360 selected the Antitrust practice as a Competition Law Practice Group of the Year in 2013 and 2014.

-Mr. Pierson is a hands-on litigator who has litigated and tried antitrust lawsuits and other complex civil cases in many jurisdictions, helping to win settlements and judgments cumulatively totaling more than $1.8 billion in the past several years.
-Currently, he is lead or co-lead counsel in many antitrust cases at the firm.
-Some of Mr. Pierson’s recent successes include:
+Kit is a hands-on litigator who has litigated and tried antitrust lawsuits and other complex civil cases in many jurisdictions, helping to win settlements and judgments cumulatively totaling more than $1.8 billion in the past several years.

-A champion for civil rights, he is a member of the Board of Trustees for the Lawyers’ Committee for Civil Rights Under the Law, a national organization, and a Member of the ACLU of Maryland’s Committee on Litigation and Legal Priorities.
-Mr. Pierson is also a Board member of the Washington Urban Debate League.
+A champion for civil rights, Kit is a member of the Board of Trustees for the Lawyers’ Committee for Civil Rights Under the Law, a national organization, and a Member of the ACLU of Maryland’s Committee on Litigation and Legal Priorities.
+He is also a board member of the Washington Urban Debate League.

-Mr. Pierson has taught Complex Litigation as an Adjunct Professor at Georgetown University Law School (a class that focused primarily on legal, ethical and strategic issues presented by class action litigation) and Antitrust Class Actions as a Visiting Lecturer at Yale Law School (a class examining legal, ethical and strategic issues in antitrust class action litigation).
+Kit has taught Complex Litigation as an adjunct professor at Georgetown University Law School (a class that focused primarily on legal, ethical and strategic issues presented by class action litigation) and Antitrust Class Actions as a visiting lecturer at Yale Law School (a class examining legal, ethical and strategic issues in antitrust class action litigation).

 At the University of Michigan Law School, Kit was a note editor of the Michigan Law Review and a member of the Order of the Coif.